 California does not have a “Stop and Identify” statute requiring you to produce identification to the police when asked.
 Just because police ask for your ID doesn’t mean you have to show it.
 Police cannot force you to show ID without just cause, so they cannot arrest you for simply refusing to identify yourself.

-However, the situation in which you are asked for ID matters.
-You must carry your driver’s license when you operate a vehicle because you do have to show it if you are pulled over.
+However, the situation in which you are asked for ID matters when deciding whether you must identify yourself to a police officer in California.
+For example, you must carry your driver’s license when you operate a vehicle because you must show it if you are pulled over.
 Learn more about other scenarios when you may be asked for identification.

 Getting Asked for ID Walking on the Street